superwerker/superwerker/cdk/README.md

 Deploying to region=us-west-2 with cmd=['aws', 'cloudformation', 'deploy', '--stack-name', 'superwerker-cdk-bootstrap', '--region', 'us-west-2', '--template-file', '/Users/jan/Code/superwerker/tests/cdk-bootstrap.yaml']
 b'\nWaiting for changeset to be created..\n\nNo changes to deploy.
 Stack superwerker-cdk-bootstrap is up to date\n'
 ```

+# 2. CDK development

+The project layout is stolen from [projen](https://projen.io/api/API.html#projen-awscdk-awscdktypescriptapp).
+All CDK code resides in the folder `cdk/`.

+We have one stack construct per original stack, e.g. `SuperwerkerStack / superwerker.template.yaml`, `BudgetStack / budget.yaml` etc.